zaklina-balevic/ITBC_Homework/README.md

 # ITBC_Homework

-These units represent the tasks and homework completed during the 11-week ITBootCamp course, providing practical experience in software testing and quality assurance.
+These units represent the tasks and homework completed during the 11-week ITBootcamp course, providing practical experience in software testing and quality assurance.

 # Manual Testing
 Topics: Introduction to manual testing, test case design, test execution, and defect reporting.